terminal-labs/vagrant-boxes/README.md

 See the documentation in the "box-docs" directory for information about the individual box classes.

 At this time, this project requires the system package `unzip` be installed.
 This will be fixed in a later version.

+Install this by cloning the repo and running `pip install -e .` inside it.